Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 On Fridays and Saturdays, several night buses run from the country’s capital to the villages throughout the night.

-⚠ Important!
+⚠️ Important!

 Phone calls and Internet in Andorra

 Although surrounded by EU countries, Andorra is not part of the EU.
 Therefore, roaming doesn’t apply in Andorra.
-We advise you to turn off your mobile data before entering the country as the Internet rates are crazily expensive.
-We don’t want you to end up with a bill of 60 € just for receiving a couple of Whatsapp!
+We advise you to turn off your mobile data before entering the country, as Internet rates are wildly high.
+We don’t want you to end up with a 60€ bill just for receiving a couple of WhatsApp messages!

 To stay connected during your trip, you can buy a SIM card there (Telecom is the only provider in Andorra) or rely on the WiFi.
 There are plenty of places to get WiFi for free, like hotels, ski resorts, restaurants, coffee shops, etc. Even the city centre of Andorra La Vella has a free WiFi network.